Program for Research Initiated by Students and Mentors (PRISM) for UM Medical Students

 Mentor contributions are encouraged and do not exclude the student's participation.
 Supplement stipend funding from external fellowships or scholarship awards will be considered on a case-by-case basis.
 PRISM program funding will be adjusted based on all other stipend funding received by the applicant.
 Total stipends for the applicant cannot exceed the amount designated by the program.

-See Mentor Contribution toward Stipends and External Stipend Award for details and examples.
+See Mentor Contribution toward Stipends section and External Stipend Award section for details and examples.